aelvan/mailchimp-subscribe-craft/README.md

 Price, license and support
 ---
-The plugin is released under the MIT license, meaning you can do what ever you want with it as long as you don't  blame me. **It's free**, which means there is absolutely no support included, but you might get it anyway.
-Just post an issue here on github if you have one, and I'll see what I can do.
+The plugin is released under the MIT license, meaning you can do what ever you want with it as long as you don't  blame me. **It's free**, which means there is absolutely no support included.

 ---